-The Mansfield Library's Archives & Special Collections (A & SC) helps to document the history of Montana and the region by collecting, preserving and providing access to unique, rare and / or valuable books, pamphlets, ephemera, archival and manuscript collections, photographs, maps, oral histories and moving image material.
+The Mansfield Library's Archives and Special Collections helps to document the history of Montana and the region by collecting, preserving and providing access to unique, rare and / or valuable books, pamphlets, ephemera, archival and manuscript collections, photographs, maps, oral histories and moving image material.

 Visit our website: http://www.lib.umt.edu/asc

-There are more than 25,000 books located in A & SC, including nearly 20,000 available for browsing in the Montana Room.
-Our books have been included in the Mansfield Library Catalog.
-They have also been included in WorldCat.
+There are more than 25,000 books located in Archives and Special Collections, including nearly 20,000 available for browsing in the Montana Room.
+Information about our books can be found using the library's OneSearch or by using the search box on the Archives and Special Collections homepage.
+Records for our books have also been included in WorldCat.

-Although A & SC primarily collects material about Western Montana and its people, the rare book collection in particular includes a range of unique and/or valuable non-Montana items.
+Although Archives and Special Collections primarily collects material about Western Montana and its people, the rare book collection in particular includes a range of unique and/or valuable non-Montana items.

 Archival and Manuscript Collections

-A & SC holds over 800 manuscript collections (primarly unpublished materials created by individuals, organizations and businesses) focusing on events and activities in Montana.
+Archives and Special Collections holds over 1,000 manuscript collections (primarily unpublished materials created by individuals, organizations and businesses) focusing on people, events and activities in Montana.
 We also hold the records of several University of Montana departments and entities.

-Information about the majority of our manuscript and archival collections can be found using the Northwest Digital Archives (NWDA) database.
-(View a NWDA tutorial.)
-Records for our processed collections are also available in WorldCat.
+Information about the majority of our manuscript and archival collections can be found using the Archives West database.
+Records for most of our collections are also available in WorldCat.

 Regional and Historic Maps

-More than 7,000 regional and historic maps are housed in the Montana Room of A & SC.
-Maps in this collection can be found using the Mansfield Library Catalog.
-(Note: In the 'Additional Limits' dropdown option select 'Maps.')
+More than 7,000 regional and historic maps are housed in the Montana Room of Archives and Special Collections.
+Maps in this collection can be found using the library's OneSearch (note: In the 'Material Type' dropdown option select 'Maps').

-Photocopies of more than 20,000 images are located in cabinets just outside the A & SC room and are available for browsing.
+Photocopies of more than 20,000 images are located in cabinets just outside the Archives and Special Collections room and are available for browsing.